JamieMcCullough/JamieMcCullough.github.io/pages/pages-root-folder/index.md

   title: "Play with the data"
   url: '/data/'
   image: widget-github-303x182.jpg
   text: 'Are you a researcher?
-Find some of the publicly available data related to my papers.'
+Find some of the publicly available data related to my papers here and engage with it interactively.'
 #
 # Use the call for action to show a button on the frontpage
 #